Skip to the content.

 Query Tab Orientation

-When there is more than 20 tabs, the query tabs will be wrapped vertically.
+When there are more than 20 tabs, the query tabs wrap vertically.

 image